Huey Long: Increased tensions in Louisiana

+Following his electoral defeat in the 1934 New Orleans mayoral election, in which Long's bitter adversary T. Semmes Walmsley was reelected as mayor, Huey Long declared a 'limited martial law' and seized the Office of the Registrar of Voters on July 30, 1934.
+Citing the rampant corruption in the city of New Orleans and the need to secure election integrity ahead of the September primary elections, and claiming that Walmsley was closely linked to the city's crime and that city officials were going to illegally purge voters, Long deployed an estimated 2,500 militiamen force in New Orleans while the city garnered a force of about 500 special police officers in response.

 By 1935, Long's consolidation of power led to talk of armed opposition from his enemies in Louisiana.
 Opponents increasingly invoked the memory of the Battle of Liberty Place (1874), in which the White League staged an uprising against Louisiana's Reconstruction-era government.
 In January 1935, an anti-Long paramilitary organization called the Square Deal Association was formed.
 Its members included former governors John M. Parker and Ruffin Pleasant and New Orleans Mayor T. Semmes Walmsley.
 Standard Oil threatened to leave the state when Long finally passed the five-cent-per-barrel oil tax for which he had been impeached in 1929.
 Concerned Standard Oil employees formed a Square Deal association in Baton Rouge, organizing themselves in militia companies and demanding "direct action".